 The global opioid epidemic is challenging our current understanding of managing and treating addiction, posing a significant financial burden and strain on our already over-utilized medical systems.
 It is difficult to identify the appropriate intervention for a person struggling with mental health or addictions.
 As is the case with other modern challenges, the introduction of data-driven technology could address this issue and improve the likelihood of long-term patient success.
 Data-driven decision making technology could aggregate data across many individuals to identify both intrapersonal (data within a specific person on preferences and likes/dislikes) and interpersonal (data across people on preferences based on grouping variables and more) features that would lead to appropriate intervention.

 SPARx, a Smart and Adaptive Recovery System developed by IGNTD, utilizes machine learning and customized programming to help individuals throughout the addiction recovery process.
 SPARx aims “to transform the current addiction industry [by promoting] empowerment, solution-oriented and compassionate recovery.”
-(IGNTD Announced the launch of SPARx, A Smart Personalized Adaptive Recovery System That Finally Fixes The Failing One-Size-Fits-All System That is Killing More People Every Year 2021).
+(IGNTD Announced the launch of SPARx, A Smart Personalized Adaptive Recovery System [1] .
 In this work, we decided to pursue engagement and liking first, because those are more proximal outcomes and that, without engagement, the probability of improved long-term outcomes are low (given the disengagement).
 Therefore, we can look at improving engagement and subjective assessment of the material/intervention to improve the length and frequency of engagement.
 Long-term platform usage is critical to the success of all addiction patients; thus, it is essential that IGNTD continues to identify and implement methods for improving user engagement.
 This research will serve to address the viability of the SPARx platform through the scope of the following question: Can data-driven techniques be leveraged to increase patient engagement on the SPARx platform?

 We tried to answer the following questions to help support the overall research goal more effectively.
 What content should we be offering users of the platform?
 What the platform usage patterns are?
 How do different types of users engage?
 Given each user's history, how are they more likely to engage with the platform next?
 What are the best types of content to present to ensure patients are engaging with the platform and progressing in their road to recovery?